 We will spend the rest of the day creating several memorable dishes to be shared over a glass of wine with the class as well demonstrate several great and creative ways to preserve your foraged harvest.
 This class will fill fast, so please don’t wait to register.

-The long-anticipated Cauldron class will be the most fun you could have cooking!
-Imagine this: an array of preparations made low and slow, cast iron pots suspended over the coals, smokers performing their magic, and creating savory masterpieces using ancient techniques.
+The long-anticipated Cauldron class will be the most fun you can have cooking!
+Imagine: an array of preparations made low and slow, cast iron pots suspended over the coals, smokers performing their magic, and creating savory masterpieces using ancient techniques.
 Channel your inner peasant while you carefully stir and tend the fire —all while enjoying adult beverages.

 What you will make:

 Pennsylvania Dutch-style apple butter

 Sicilian country-style Sunday sauce (long cooked pasta sauce infused with umami and meaty goodness)

 Lard rendering with the creation of deliciously crunchy chicharrones

 Flatbread cooked “on the coals”